This is an introduction to the EPA licensing system, providing a simple and concise overview of what it means to hold an EPA authorisation.

 Authorisation holders who may have difficulty in paying their fees on time can contact EPA Licensing on (08) 8204 2058 to discuss payment options, but they must make contact before the due date in order to avoid late fees.

-When a company applies for a new authorisation, an additional site or activity to be added to their existing authorisation or an existing condition has been relaxed, the EPA will provide the community with the opportunity to comment.
+When a company applies for a new authorisation or variation, an additional site or activity to be added to their existing authorisation or an existing condition has been relaxed, the EPA will provide the community with the opportunity to comment.
 A relaxation is when a condition is made less stringent.

 A public notice is published in a newspaper circulating generally in the state (and if deemed appropriate, the local newspaper), and the EPA will write to adjacent land owner/occupiers within 60 metres of the facility about the application and the type of activity that is being proposed.
 Members of the public will be given a minimum period of at least 14 days to submit comments.